PatronBase/omnipay-bpoint/README.md

-[Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.6+.
+[Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 7.2+.
 This package implements BPOINT support for Omnipay.
-It includes support for both redirect (3-party) and webservice (2-party) versions of the gateway.
+It includes support for only the redirect (3-party) version of the gateway.

 ## Installation